Kellogg's: History

 In 2012, Kellogg's became the world's second-largest snack food company (after PepsiCo) by acquiring the potato crisps brand Pringles from Procter & Gamble for $2.7 billion in a cash deal.

 In 2015, Kellogg's announced that it would source 100% cage-free eggs and eliminate gestation stalls from its pork supply chain by 2025.

 In 2017, Kellogg's acquired Chicago-based food company Rxbar for $654 million.
 Earlier that year, Kellogg's also opened new corporate office space in Chicago's Merchandise Mart for its global growth and IT departments.
 In the UK, Kellogg's also released the W. K. Kellogg brand of organic, vegan and plant-based cereals (such as granolas, organic wholegrain wheat, and "super grains") with no added sugars.

-In 2018, Kellogg's decided to cease their operations in Venezuela due to the economic crisis the country is facing.
+In 2018, Kellogg's decided to cease its operations in Venezuela due to the economic crisis the country is facing.
 Their factories were taken by the Venezuelan state under the Nicolás Maduro administration.
 In mid-2019, Venezuelan Kellogg's cereal boxes began portraying the Venezuelan flag and a motto from Maduro: "Together, everything is possible" (Juntos todo es posible) alongside Kellogg's logo and mascots were sold all over the country.
-Kellogg's considers it as an illicit use, and the company stated they would take legal action.
+Kellogg's considers it as an illicit use, and the company stated it would take legal action.

 On April 1, 2019, it was announced that Kellogg's was selling Famous Amos, Murray's, Keebler, Mother's, and Little Brownie Bakers (one of the producers of the cookies for the Girl Scouts of the USA) to Ferrero SpA for $1.4 billion.
 On July 29, 2019, that sale was completed.
-Kellogg's kept the Keebler cracker line and replaced the Keebler name on their crackers with the Kellogg's name.
+Kellogg's kept the Keebler cracker line and replaced the Keebler name on its crackers with the Kellogg's name.

-In June 2019, Kellogg's announced their next-generation Kellogg's® Better Days global commitment, focusing on hunger, children, and farmers, with specific targets to reach by 2030.
+In June 2019, Kellogg's announced its next-generation Kellogg's® Better Days global commitment, focusing on hunger, children, and farmers, with specific targets to reach by 2030.

 In October 2019, Kellogg's partnered with GLAAD by "launching a new limited edition "All Together Cereal" and donating $50,000 to support GLAAD's anti-bullying and LGBTQ advocacy efforts".
 The All Together cereal combined six mini cereal boxes into one package to bring attention to anti-bullying.